WebAssembly/component-model/design/mvp/Explainer.md

 definitions of a component are checked for basic consistency.
 Type checking is a central part of validation and, e.g., occurs when validating that the `with` arguments of an [`instantiate`](#instance-definitions) expression are type-compatible with the `import`s of the component being instantiated.
-To allow backwards-compatible API evolution, "compatibility" is defined in terms of a [subtyping] relation, saying that `t1` is "compatible" with `t2` when a value of type `t1` is *substitutable* for a value of `t2` without breaking any basic assumptions the receiver has about `t2` values.

 To incrementally describe how type-checking works, we'll start by asking how *type equality* works for non-resource, non-handle, local type definitions and